We all know the storyline.

 Characteristics your communications/PR lead should have

-• A location likely at company HQ or operations base (for more direct communications and to protect your company image during press communications or photo opportunities)
+- A location at or near company HQ or operations base (for more direct communications and to protect your company image during press communications or photo opportunities)

-A capable advisor should understand appropriate guidelines for incident response and encourage the team to follow them by sharing potential consequences of non-compliance.
+A capable advisor should understand appropriate guidelines for incident response and encourage the IMT to follow them by sharing potential consequences of non-compliance.

 Characteristics your advisor should have